NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/e2e-testing.md

  #TODO: What if it doesn't have such dependency ???????????

+### Folder Structure

-After that your project structure should be similar to:
+After youve setup your project for E2E testing, it should have a structure similar to:

         my-app
         ├── app